reimerb13/Baseball-Analytics-Practicum/README.md

 |---------------------:|---------------------:|---------------------:|----------:|-------:|
 |2,599|1,684|0.30|65.4%|34.6%|

+The Kappa value for this model was 0.30.
+This would indicate that their is a fair agreement of the results of the model.
+The top 4 variables with the most importance were G, InnOuts, A, and PO.

 <img width="685" alt="image" src="https://user-images.githubusercontent.com/79723505/109395757-86850400-78da-11eb-9bd5-b749d651c35e.png">

 The Random Forest model for the OFC data focused on using the POS variable as a factor variable in relation to the following eight variables: stint, G, GS, InnOuts, PO, A, E, and DP.